 I heard from a CRO friend recently that she knows the economy is causing low morale for her team.
 They see friends being laid off and it’s harder to make commission.
 Sound familiar?

-Most of us (guilty!) start to double down on lead generation efforts, curbing spending, training how to close in today’s economy (seriously, email us if we can help with this).
+Most of us (guilty!) start to double down on lead generation efforts, curbing spending, and training how to close in today’s economy (seriously, email us if we can help with this).
 I don’t worry about their commission because I’m getting scrappy to ensure I can afford base salaries.
 Literally never thought once about how my team might not make the same money.

 Not this CRO.
 She immediately earmarked funds (read: stole from another budget line item) to supplement commissions and incentives so she could retain her top talent.
 She didn’t assume loyalty, because she knows they are awesome and they can go elsewhere.
 Also, she knows what it will cost her this year and the next 3 years to hire, onboard, and upskill these tenured sellers’ replacements.